 Due to the effects of near-constant Stealth Boy use, all Nightkin begin suffering this at some point.
 If you see one, it's generally not a question of if they are crazy, but how much.

 Sarcastic Confession: If you ask Arcade Gannon about his past, he will originally be evasive.
 If you ask him why he is dodging the question, he will jokingly reply "Only to obfuscate my previous association with a fascist paramilitary organization."
-You can later find out that he used to be a member of the Enclave.
+You can later find out that he descends from members of the Enclave.

-Sawed-Off Shotgun: In addition, there is also the laser version (Tri Beam Laser Rifle).
+Sawed-Off Shotgun: Both a bog-standard 12 gauge double-barrel, and 20 gauge lever-action with a cut down barrel and stock.
+In addition, there is also the laser version (Tri Beam Laser Rifle).

 Scary Black Man: Jean-Baptiste Cutting.
 The Van Graff family as a whole appear to be a scary Black Family as all but one of the random Mooks are Black.